Internal Links

 be divorced very quickly.
 Why settle for something second best when you deserve better?
 I guess most people

-just decide at some point that their dream partner will never turn up, so they settle for whatever is within reach when they mentally
+just decide at some point that their dream partner will never turn up, so they settle for whatever monstrosity is within reach when they mentally

 make that decision.
 Well, that is not the way I do things.